AnneTrue/nexus-clash-interface-tweaks/README.md

 It disables the Say/Bullhorn buttons if the associated input field is empty.

+## Global Description Highlights
+A global module that highlights building light status in the description, and displays how many items are available for pickup/target shooting.

 ## Inventory Tweaks
 A local module that improves the inventory interface.